 Granada City Pass

-This option has the Alhambra Palace ticket, does NOT include a guided tour but does include Granada Cathedral, Tourist train & other monuments.
+This option has the Alhambra Palace ticket included.
+It does NOT include a guided tour but does include entrances to other monuments.
+Such as Granada Cathedral or the local bus system in the city.

 This option below has the Alhambra Palace ticket and Guided Tours from different tour companies.